lindacom/C.NET/README5.md

 abstract classes - can have same properties and methods and you can indicate properties/methods are abstract can't just inherit functionality, you need to implement it.

+Let - the let keyword allows you to dfine a locally-scoed type-inferred variable

 Inheritance
 ===========
 Anything that 'is a' is an inheritance e.g racing car IS A car.